The PARSEME Ancient Greek Corpus

 This working group arose from the project Giving gifts and doing favours: Unlocking Greek support-verb constructions funded by the Leverhulme Trust (grant n.
 ECF-2020-181) at the University of Oxford (2020–2024).

-As of September 2024, we are excited to present the Udemy course "Classical Greek Verbal Multi-Word Expressions: PARSEME-GRC" ((https://www.udemy.com/course/classical-greek-verbal-multi-word-expressions-parseme-grc/?referralCode=5F0B52286FC15909B21F).).
+As of September 2024, we present the free Udemy course "Classical Greek Verbal Multi-Word Expressions: PARSEME-GRC" ((https://www.udemy.com/course/classical-greek-verbal-multi-word-expressions-parseme-grc/?referralCode=5F0B52286FC15909B21F).).
 If you are interested in joining as an annotator, please (1) complete the course, (2) contact the working group leader with your annotated sample, (3) attend a team meeting to get to know us all, and (4) get assigned your annotation portion.
-You can join for as short as a term or as long as you like.
+You can join for as short or as a term or as long as you like.
 We only ask that you commit to a portion of text on joining.